HunoPPC-NG/Dhewm3-for-EGL_Wrap-AmigaOS4/README.md

 - Better support for widescreen (and arbitrary display resolutions)
 - New several video modes
 - New enhanced shaders
-- Support multithread with EGL_Wrap library
+- Support multithread for future multicore with EGL_Wrap library
 - Support PNG images
 - Support Joypad with EGLSDL v1.3